april-nguyen-hcl-training/Product-Viewer/README.md

 # Product Viewer

-Foobar is a Python library for dealing with word pluralization.
+Product Viewer is a Java project using Maven, Apache Tomcat, and a MySQL database.

 ## Installation